brennan-igm/IGME-110/exercises/critiqueExercise/designCritiqueExercise.md

 # Design Critique Exercise

-The goal of this exercise is to critique the visual design of a website, and to identify what aspects could be changed to improve it.
+The goal of this exercise is to critique the visual design of your magazine covers, and to identify what aspects could be changed to improve it.
 For every part of a design, you should ask: Does it serve its goal – what the designer wants to make the viewer think, feel, do?
 Here are some of the things we discussed in the lecture:

 -   Expression
     -   When creating a design, begin by describing the personality, values, atmosphere you want to evoke in adjectives.
 These adjectives should be expressed in all parts of the design: shapes, arrangement, colors, textures, imagery, typography, tone of voice.